 So even if you’ve selected a Mopar warranty and have a breakdown while traveling, you still may need to make sure the problem necessitates using your Roadside Assistance services.
 Let’s take look at some situations that qualify as mechanical disablement for obtaining roadside services under your Mopar extended service warranty.
 Remember, Roadside Assistance services identified in your Mopar Vehicle Protection Plan will only cover up to $100 per occurrence of these services if you call 888.517.4500 for prior authorization.

-Alternator problems are easy identify since they indicate the vehicle has battery issues, but installing a new battery does not fix the problem..
+Alternator problems are easy to identify since they indicate when the vehicle has battery issues but installing a new battery does not fix the problem.
 These problems can abruptly disable your car, SUV or truck when you’re driving, so you need to be alert for warning signs.
-For example, warnings can be flickering lights, dim headlights, alternator humming noise (bearings), voltage regulator and improper charging gauge function or the battery light stays on.
+For example, warnings can be flickering lights, dim headlights, alternator humming noise (bearings), voltage regulator and improper charging gauge function or the battery light staying on.
 Driving will usually limit how far you can drive with a faulty alternator because your battery power will eventually become exhausted, leaving you stranded.
 That’s when you should definitely call for Roadside Assistance.